 Johns Hopkins University School of Medicine

-“Thank you for the grant pledge from the National Kidney Foundation of Maryland to the Johns Hopkins Bloomberg School of Public Health, in support of Dr. Elizabeth Selvin and her research project, Epidemiology of Hepatitis C and Chronic Kidney Disease.
+“Thank you for the grant pledge from the National Kidney Foundation Serving Maryland and Delaware to the Johns Hopkins Bloomberg School of Public Health, in support of Dr. Elizabeth Selvin and her research project, Epidemiology of Hepatitis C and Chronic Kidney Disease.

 To improve the lives of those suffering from kidney disease, and related disorders, such as hepatitis and diabetes, is a critical goal of both the Foundation and the School.
 It is the hope that Dr. Selvin will lead her team to conclusions that will prove beneficial, regarding correlations between hepatitis C and chronic kidney disease.